-Macron ponders options for French EU commissioner
+Macron ponders options for EU commissioner

 It also depends on them surviving their EP gauntlet.

-"Technically, they could [all] be rejected again", the commission spokesperson said.
+And "technically, they could [all] be rejected again", the commission spokesperson added.

 The first French rejection already caused a stink, with Macron calling the Goulard case an "enormous snub" which "ridiculed France".

-He also told EU leaders at last week's summit that the EP ought to cede its vetting powers to an "independent public body" by 2024 in reaction to the fiasco.
+He also told EU leaders the EP ought to cede vetting powers to an "independent public body" by 2024 in reaction to the fiasco.

-MEPs rejected Goulard on grounds of alleged financial sins.
+MEPs rejected Goulard on grounds of alleged financial wrongdoing.

-But they also did it in order to scalp Macron's liberal EP group after centre-right and centre-left groups had lost their candidates, the Élysée believed.
+But they really did it to scalp Macron's liberal EP group after centre-right and centre-left groups had previously lost candidates, the Élysée believed.

-And the rejection prompted a legal debate on whether MEPs were overstepping the mark.
+And the incident prompted debate on whether MEPs had gone too far.

-The Goulard decision gave "rise to serious concerns regarding the [EP's] impartiality and credibility", Ingolf Pernice, a law professor at Humboldt University in Germany, said earlier this week.
+The Goulard decision gave "rise to serious concerns regarding the [EP's] impartiality and credibility", Ingolf Pernice, a law professor at Humboldt University in Germany, wrote in his blog earlier this week.

-And 28 other eminent Europeans joined him in a letter of complaint to EP president David Sassoli earlier this week.
+Some 28 others, including eminent Europeans, joined him in a letter of complaint to EP president David Sassoli.

-They included Jean-Claude Trichet, France's former ECB chief, raising the stake for the second round of nominations.
+One of them, Jean-Claude Trichet, was France's former ECB chief, raising the stakes for the renominations.

-They also included Etienne Davignon, a Belgian industrialist and former EU commissioner, who now chairs Friends of Europe, a think tank in Brussels.
+Another one was Etienne Davignon, a Belgian industrialist and former EU commissioner, who chairs Friends of Europe, a think tank in Brussels.

-"One must be careful not to discredit the European Parliament [EP]," Davignon told EUobserver.
+"One must be careful not to discredit the European Parliament," Davignon told EUobserver.

-"If I voted for the EP, I voted for it to check if candidates [for the European Commission] were fit and proper to take up their posts, not if those posts ought to be given to a person of one [political] colour or another," he said.
+"If I voted for the European Parliament, I voted for it to check if [commission] candidates were fit and proper to take up their posts, not if those posts ought to be given to a person of one [political] colour or another," he said.

-The political distribution of commission portfolios "should be in the hands of the national governments", he added.

-All that still left von der Leyen waiting for Romania's second name amid delays over the formation of a new government.
+All that still left von der Leyen hanging around for Romania's new name amid infighting in Bucharest.

+Romania had pushed an alternative candidate, a former socialist minister called Dan Nica.

+But Nica's party toppled from power, prompting talk of Adina-Ioana Vălean, a Romanian centre-right MEP instead, in a decision expected no earlier than next week.

-And it left Hungary's second pick, Olivér Várhelyi, its EU ambassador, hanging around since Budapest put forward his name one month ago, with von der Leyen keeping silent on Hungary so far.
+And it left Hungary's second pick, Olivér Várhelyi, its EU ambassador, dangling since September, when Hungary first unveiled his name, with von der Leyen keeping silent on Budapest's centre-right man so far.